 Does having an overbite mean I’m a mouth breather?

 Not necessarily.
-While an overbite can sometimes contribute to mouth breathing, it is not always the cause.
-Mouth breathing is more commonly associated with underlying issues such as nasal congestion or other health conditions.
+Mouth breathing is more commonly associated with underlying issues such as nasal congestion and a restricted nasal airway.
 Having an overbite doesn’t automatically mean you are or will become a mouth breather.
 If you’re worried about your breathing or oral health, consulting Dr. Sebastian Paige at Paige Orthodontics in Kingwood, is recommended.